code-review

 Data handling: the CLI sends code diffs to the CodeRabbit API for analysis.
 Before running a review, confirm the working tree does not contain secrets or credentials in staged changes.
 Use the narrowest token scope when authenticating (coderabbit auth login).

-Use --prompt-only for minimal output optimized for AI agents:
+Use --agent for minimal output optimized for AI agents:

 Or use --plain for detailed feedback with fix suggestions: